The first part of this story is An Ordinary TV Remote

 She started making sure the child’s nap time during the day increased.
 By the time he came home in the evening, the child would be awake to play with him having rested enough during the day.
 She prepared dinner while he romped with the child.
 They ate together and talked- and laughed at the child’s frolics like pleased parents the world over.
 They took pictures of their princess and recorded videos of her childish capers.
 Then they would play the videos on the TV and sit close together, the child in their lap.

 The TV was almost never put on again except to watch the videos they had made.
 They began to notice each other.
 Tentatively at first, they began to see each other again.
 Mindless sitcoms and endless news mongering were no longer the focal point of their existence; their daughter was.
 Inevitably, their hearts began to open to each other again.
 I am sure you can imagine the joy TV and I felt.
-We had at last become redundant.
+At last we had become redundant once again.

-Yesterday, they decided to sell TV.
-A friend of theirs wants a TV to put in his rather seedy restaurant.
+Yesterday, they decided to sell the TV.
+A friend of theirs wanted a TV to put in his rather seedy restaurant.
 He liked the TV well enough but not me.
 With a disgusted look at me, he threw me aside and said, “I’ll get a new remote for this.”
 I suppose the fights between the couple had endowed me with too many battle scars.
-My body was broken and chapped with adhesive tape barely holding my body and soul together, if you know what I mean.
+My body was broken and chapped with adhesive tape barely holding my body and soul together.

 I have been thrown away in the garbage.
 I bid TV adieu yesterday.
-We aren’t much to talk anyhow, so we didn’t say anything.
+We aren’t much into talking, so we didn’t say anything.
 Though he was sad, I know he was also happy.
 We both are.

 I told you I wasn’t an ordinary TV remote, didn’t I?